Anabolic steroids: abusing drugs for a bulky body

 Anabolic steroids are used orally as tablets or injected into the muscle, but they’re also available as gels and creams a person applies to the skin.
 Many people start with the oral form of different types of anabolic steroids and then move on to the injectable forms because it causes less liver damage and it works faster.

 Illegal usage of anabolic steroids is quite common and doses are 10 to 100 times higher compared to dosages prescribed to treat medical conditions.
 Some people use anabolic steroids as performance-enhancing drugs that decrease fat and increase muscle mass.
-They work because anabolic steroids mimic the effects of testosterone, NHS explains.
+They work because anabolic steroids mimic the effects of testosterone, a 2022 article on anabolic steroid misuse from the NHS explains.
 However, this type of use of anabolic steroids is both illegal and unsafe.

 On the other hand, pyramiding is the pattern where a person slowly increases the frequency or dose of bodybuilding steroids until they reach the peak amount and then gradually decreases it.
 Plateauing refers to alternating, substituting, or overlapping one steroid with another to avoid becoming tolerant to these drugs.

 Medical uses of anabolic steroids, for which doctors may issue a prescription, include treating delayed puberty, hormone problems in men (lack of testosterone), and loss of muscle mass due to some diseases.

 What are the common effects when you use Anabolic steroids?

 Common effects of anabolic steroid use are both physical and psychological, including fluid retention, difficulty sleeping, skin changes, irritability, mood swings, and nerve damage due to anabolic steroid abuse.
 The exact effects, however, may differ from one person to another.